reven0n/tp/docs/UserGuide.md

 **Possible responses:**

-- `available` - They can attend
+- `available` - They can make it!
-- `unavailable` - They cannot attend
+- `unavailable` - They can't come
 - `pending` - Haven't decided yet

 <box type="tip" seamless>